zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide4.md

 In this lab, you will be querying files on the Oracle Cloud Infrastructure Object Storage (OCI) directly without loading them to your database.

-**Note:** Make sure you have completed <a href="https://millerhoo.github.io/journey4-adwc/workshops/journey4-adwc/LabGuide300.md" target="_blank">Lab 300: Loading Data</a> before you take this lab.
-Because you will use the data files on the OCI Object Storage and the credential object from Lab 300 in this lab.
+**Note:** Make sure you have completed Lab 3: Loading Data into Your New Autonomous Data Warehouse before you proceed with this lab.
+You will use the data files on the OCI Object Storage and the credential object from Lab 300 in this lab.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="_blank"> here </a> to go to the github oracle repository issue submission form.